California State Route 103

-State Route 103 (SR 103) is a state highway in the U.S. state of California that forms part of the Terminal Island Freeway in Los Angeles and Long Beach.
-It runs from State Route 47 near Terminal Island north to State Route 1 (Pacific Coast Highway) in Long Beach.
-At the south end of SR 103, the Terminal Island Freeway runs south with SR 47 over the Commodore Schuyler F. Heim Bridge to its end at Ocean Boulevard on Terminal Island, at the former Long Beach Naval Shipyard.
-SR 47 then turns west there to its end at Interstate 110.
+State Route 103 (SR 103) is a state highway in the U.S. state of California that forms part of the Terminal Island Freeway in Long Beach and Los Angeles.
+SR 103 runs from Interstate 710 (I-710) and State Route 47 (SR 47) at the former Long Beach Naval Shipyard on Terminal Island, and over the Commodore Schuyler F. Heim Bridge, to State Route 1 (Pacific Coast Highway) in Long Beach.
+Between I-710 and a point in Los Angeles north of the bridge, SR 103 runs concurrently with SR 47.

-Beyond SR 1, the freeway is owned by the City of Long Beach to its end at Willow Street.
+The Terminal Island Freeway was initially financed by the U.S. Navy to provide a connection to the Long Beach Naval Shipyard.
+North of SR 1 to its end at Willow Street, control of the freeway was relinquished to the City of Long Beach.
 For a time, this segment had the unusual unsigned designation of State Route 103U, with the U signifying "un-relinquished", because the state legislature had removed this segment from the state highway system in 1983 but the City of Long Beach did not agree to take it over until 2000.
 The portion is still signed as part of SR 103 instead of SR 103U.

 SR 103 does not directly connect to any other freeways.
-It was originally planned to continue north to the Interstate 710 and Interstate 405 interchange.
+It was originally planned to continue north to I-710's interchange with Interstate 405.
 The Terminal Island Freeway is heavily used by trucks carrying cargo to and from the Port of Los Angeles and Port of Long Beach.
 Because of its isolation from residential and business areas, and the industrial-looking neighborhood it runs through, the freeway is frequently used to film freeway scenes for major motion pictures.
 Terminator 2: Judgment Day, Mr. & Mrs. Smith, and The Fast and the Furious were three movies that used it for location purposes.